genome-spy/genome-spy/docs/index.md

 # Introduction

-GenomeSpy is an interactive visualization tool for genomic data.
+GenomeSpy is an interactive visualization tool for genomic and other data.
 It provides a [grammar](grammar/index.md) for mapping data to visual channels (position, color, etc.) and composing complex visualization from primitive graphical marks (points, rectangles, etc.).
 The visualization is rendered using WebGL, and thus, GenomeSpy is able to provide fluid interactions and smooth animations for datasets as large as a few million data points.

 To facilitate data exploration and comparison of multiple samples, GenomeSpy